List of The Adventures of the Galaxy Rangers characters: Stingray

 Stingray is an Energy Projector.
-His primary ability is to be able to channel bio-electric energy along his optic nerves, which have been altered to lase the energy into a powerful beam of light.
+His primary ability is to be able to channel bio-electric energy along his optic nerves, which have been altered to lase the energy into a powerful beams of light.
+He has to remove his sunglasses in order to use his abilities, and the sunglasses also work to conceal the mutant appearance of his eyes.
 This capability was counted on to protect him, so he was not really enhanced in any other manner.
 He is only slightly stronger than a normal human, but does have the same rapid healing factor as the other Supertroopers.
-Stingray speaks in an Australian accent, and Darkstar's lover.
+Stingray speaks in an Australian accent, and is Darkstar's lover.

-In addition to the powers listed, the Supertroopers also have enhanced reflexes and rapid healing abilities, except for Brainchild, who was not designed for combat.
+In addition to the powers listed, the Supertroopers also have enhanced reflexes, military training in weapons, tactics and fighting and rapid healing abilities, except for Brainchild, who was not designed for combat.